python/cpython/Doc/library/imp.rst

 :mod:`imp` --- Access the :ref:`import <importsystem>` internals
 ================================================================

+.. module:: imp
+   :synopsis: Access the implementation of the import statement.
+   :deprecated:

 .. deprecated:: 3.4
    The :mod:`imp` package is pending deprecation in favor of :mod:`importlib`.

-.. module:: imp
-   :synopsis: Access the implementation of the import statement.

 .. index:: statement: import